Grayfox2600/verilog-processor/README.md

 If the FSM module is the heartbeat, the processor module acts as the brain by instantiating and initializing most other major modules.
 The processor itself is instantiated by the testbench_processor.v file.

+All testbench files except for testbench_processor.v are designed to test individual modules and submodules.

 This is the final working version as presented and should run in it's current state.

 This project was developed using Intel's ModelSim FPGA simulation software.